dragicalj/sentiment_analysis_project/README.md

 ## VADER Sentiment Analysis

-The analysis relies on the VADER (Valence Aware Dictionary and sEntiment Reasoner) model, a powerful tool built on a **lexicon-and-rule-based architecture** highly adapted to analyzing informal and colloquial language.
+The analysis relies on the VADER model, a powerful tool built on a **lexicon-and-rule-based architecture** highly adapted to analyzing informal and colloquial language.

 - **Compound Score**: VADER’s primary metric is the normalized, weighted sum of sentiment ratings of the words in the text.
   - Range: **−1 (extremely negative) to +1 (extremely positive)**